Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "_But then..._"

-> One day, they were working in the lab when a green Nopon wearing lab coats entered the room, pointing guns at them, and had brought with him Mor Ardain soldiers.
-Despite they raised their wings over their head to signify surrender, the Nopon took at shot at Grampypon Soosoo, ending his life.
+> One day, they were working in the lab when a green Nopon wearing lab coats entered the room, shielding his face with sunglasses, pointing a gun at them, and brought with him Mor Ardain soldiers.
+Despite they raised their wings over their head, surrendering, a smirk came on the Nopon's face and he fired at Grampypon Soosoo, ending his life.
 >
 > Dadapon Tatazo checked Grampypon Soosoo's arteries; no more heartbeat.
-Turning around, he shouted, "**You must run, Tora!
+Turning around, he shouted, handling him a box "**You must run, Tora!
 Take this and go!
 Someday, you finish what we started!**"
 >
 > Tora didn't hesitated; he ducked past the soldiers and escaped into the dark.
-Dadapon Tatazo was therefore captured.
+Dadapon Tatazo was after that captured.

 "After that, Tora hide out in Torigoth city.
 Making Poppi based on **blueprints... and ether furnace** Dadapon left for Tora."
 He looked at Poppi, perhaps explaining to her more than to the group.